 Kubu Island is in the middle of the Botswanan Salt Pans, a small island sticking out into Sua Pan.
 It’s about 4 hours drive south from the A3 highway between Maun and Nata, and 2-3 hours drive north from the A30 highway near Orapa.

-- Kubu Island Camspite website is good and you can contact them for up-to-date road conditions.
+- Kubu Island Campsite website is good and you can contact them for up-to-date road conditions.

-- The Tracks4Africa Botswana Map* is very useful.
+- The Tracks4Africa Botswana Map* is very useful for driving to Kubu Island.

 - Fuel up and get groceries at Letlhakane in the south or Nata/Maun in the north, there’s no fuel or shops near Kubu Island.